 1. Bone Broth

-Bone broth is rich in vital nutrients that support your gut and immune system.
+Bone broth is a BRAT diet alternative that’s rich in vital nutrients that support your gut and immune system.
 It helps with the growth of probiotics in the gut and supports healthy inflammation levels in the digestive system.
 It’s also easily digested and soothes the digestive system, making it the perfect food for when you have diarrhea.

 By using the healing power of bone broth, you ensure that you get the nutrients you need to get well.
 And because it’s in liquid form, it’s easy on the stomach and doesn’t have to be broken down.
 You can use protein powder made from bone broth to make preparing this nutrient-rich food as easy as possible.